Raessan/dinov3_ros/README.md

 ## Tasks

 Each task has been trained in a separate repo to obtain a good precision using model heads with <5M parameters.
 We didn't try to beat SOTA models or perform an extensive research, so you are encouraged to bring a new lightweight model since we designed it to be plug and play: each task has a `head_{*task*}` subfolder inside `dinov3_toolkit` where we've put the `model_head.py` and an `utils.py` file that are copied from their original repo.
-Also, the `backbone` has a `model_backbone.py`, and there is a general `utils.py` with common functions in `dinov3_toolkit`.
+Also, the `backbone` folder has a `model_backbone.py`, and there is a general `common.py` with common functions in `dinov3_toolkit`.
 Also, notice that some tasks have a `class_names.txt` file with the names of all the classes that were used to train that particular task.

 ### Object detection